“Everyone is busy selling”

 Not only that, I have actively told people about my bad experience with them, and warned them about it.

-Three key lessons for business:
+Three key lessons:

 If you annoy a customer, they are going to tell people about it.
 A lot.
 And for a long time.